lprekon/lprekon.github.io/content/simd_benchmarking/index.md

 **In conclusion: B-Splines are functions that let us trace arbitrary curves.
 To determine the value of the spline at some point `x`:**
 1. **evaluate each basis function (which is a recursive function) at `x`**
-2. **multiply by the basis function outputs by their corresponding conrtrol points**
+2. **multiply by the basis function outputs by their corresponding control points**
 3. **sum the results**

-Now that that's out of the way, let's take a look at the code we'll be optimizing
+Now that that we have some grasp of the math we'll be doing, let's implement it in code

 ## Evaluating a B-Spline with Rust